trlafleur/Tasmota-Tank-Sensor/README.md

 Open the web page for this device, select Console, then Manage File System Rename the Berry file to "autoexec.be", then upload it to the ESP32 file system.
 Reboot Tasmota, the Berry file will run after re-booting.

+Added a simple Node-Red flow to send an email if tank is low...

 ~~~
 tasmota32-2022.01.3-VL53L1X.bin is compiled for VL53L1X and is located in GitHub